Obesity and fertility

 You’re probably aware that being overweight is associated with a range of health issues such as type 2 diabetes, heart disease and cancer.
-However, recent findings show that there is also a definite association between obesity and infertility.
+However, recent findings show that there is also a definite negative association between obesity and fertility in females and males.

 Essentially, it appears that the more overweight you are whilst trying to get pregnant, the lesser your likelihood of conceiving and delivering a healthy baby.
 Below, we discuss the effect of obesity on fertility to highlight the importance of being a healthy weight if you plan to have a family of your own.

 What is the ideal weight for conception?

 Your body mass index (BMI) is a great indicator of whether you are a healthy weight, which, as discussed above, affects your fertility.
 This metric is calculated by your weight and height.
 A healthy BMI is anywhere between 18.5 and 24.9, while a range of 25 to 29 is considered overweight.
 Above 30 is categorised as obesity.

 Obesity and fertility in females: does being overweight affect chances of conception?

 Being overweight can affect fertility in females by causing a variety of hormonal, ovulation and menstrual problems, which in turn hinder the ability to conceive.

 Hormones regulate your menstrual cycle, and a careful balance is needed to do this properly.
 However, overweight women have more leptin, a hormone produced in fatty tissue that can disturb the overall hormonal balance and negatively affect fertility.